S-Curve Analysis: Identifying when an emerging change signal becomes a viable opportunity

 One such methodology is PESTLE Analysis, which examines the external change drivers and potential hindrances behind a phenomenon from various angles, including political, economic, social, technological, legal, and environmental.
 This holistic approach provides a well-rounded perspective on whether a change signal holds the potential to grow into a trend.

 Often, change signals originating solely from one domain of the PESTLE framework lack the robust foundation needed to evolve into trends.
 A technology might be promising, but there may not be a social need for it, or there might be major legislative hurdles on the way.
-But when a diverse set of change drivers align without major barriers, there is strong likelihood the phenomenon will gain momentum and evolve into a trend within a foreseeable timeframe.
+But when a diverse set of change drivers align without major barriers, there is a strong likelihood that the phenomenon will gain momentum and evolve into a trend within a foreseeable timeframe.

 Below, we delve into each stage along the S-curve and its key characteristics.